TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 ### Introduction

 Before we dive all the way into the Code, we are going to take a moment to improve your editor setup and overall productivity.
 Doing this now will make things much easier for you going forward.
 This lesson will give you some information about code style, and then give you some tools to help you maintain consistent code-style throughout your projects.
 In some cases it can even help adjust things like indentation for you!
-We will also introduce template repositories which can save you time setting up projects that share a lot of configuration with other projects.

 ### Lesson overview